esmnext/esmx/examples/docs/src/en/guide/essentials/base-path.md

 ---
-titleSuffix: Gez Framework Static Resource Path Configuration Guide
+titleSuffix: Esmx Framework Static Resource Path Configuration Guide
-description: A detailed guide on configuring base paths in the Gez framework, including multi-environment deployment, CDN distribution, and resource access path settings, helping developers achieve flexible static resource management.
+description: A detailed guide on configuring base paths in the Esmx framework, including multi-environment deployment, CDN distribution, and resource access path settings, helping developers achieve flexible static resource management.
 head:
   - - meta
     - property: keywords
-      content: Gez, Base Path, CDN, Static Resources, Multi-environment Deployment, Resource Management
+      content: Esmx, Base Path, CDN, Static Resources, Multi-environment Deployment, Resource Management
 ---

 # Base Path

 The Base Path refers to the prefix of the access path for static resources (such as JavaScript, CSS, images, etc.) in an application.
-In Gez, proper configuration of the base path is crucial for the following scenarios:
+In Esmx, proper configuration of the base path is crucial for the following scenarios:

 - **Multi-environment Deployment**: Supporting resource access in different environments such as development, testing, and production
 - **Multi-region Deployment**: Adapting to cluster deployment requirements in different regions or countries